allegro/blog/_posts/2022-11-14-onion-architecture.md

 implementation rather than thinking *Hmm where should I put this class?*.

-Last but not least, software architecture is often defined as *the things that are hard to change*, so choosing a proper architectural approach to your new application is of key importance on its future development and maintenance.
+Last but not least, software architecture is often defined as *the things that are hard to change*, so choosing a proper architectural approach to your new application is of key importance to its future development and maintenance.

 ### About the Onion